-Anne Hathaway & Mandy Moore's Comments About A 'Princess Diaries' Reunion Are Epic
+Anne Hathaway & Mandy Moore Just Made Plans For A 'Princess Diaries' Reunion

 What movie summarizes millennials' childhoods better than The Princess Diaries?
 Although nothing beats the witty, more sardonic book series by Meg Cabot, The Princess Diaries was what first blessed us with the ageless Anne Hathaway and a very young Mandy Moore before she became the Pearson matriarch on This Is Us.
 To this day, I don't think any clapback at a movie villain is more satisfying than Mia inspiring chants of "Lana got coned."
 The two women are friendly today, and Anne Hathaway and Mandy Moore's comments about a Princess Diaries reunion will warm your heart.